 Animal Welfare and Behaviour

-- Effectively implementing scientific findings through legislation, assured standards and knowledge transfer to improve animal welfare in the UK, Europe and developing countries.
+Our Research Impact involves effectively implementing scientific findings through legislation, assured standards schemes and knowledge transfer to improve animal welfare in the UK, Europe and developing countries.
+We are also involved in public engagement and education activities, and members of our group frequently appear in the media.